fullmetaltac/interview-notes/devops/git.md

 One of the nice things about git is that you can forget about source control until the point you are ready to start committing code.
 What would happen if we used the operating system command to move the file instead of the git command?

 It turns out the following set of commands is identical to what we just did.
-It’s a bit more work, but the result is the same.
+It's a bit more work, but the result is the same.

 We could have done: